docsforadobe/premiere-plugin-guide/docs/importers/getting-started.rst

 File Handling
 ================================================================================

 Basic importers that bring in media from a single file can rely on the host to provide basic file handling.
 If a clip has child files or a custom file system, an importer can provide its own file handling.
-Set canOpen, canSave, and canDelete to true during *imInit*, and respond to *imO­ penFile8*, *imQuietFile*, *imCloseFile*, *imSaveFile8*, *imDeleteFile8*.
-Use the Async File Reader Suite for cross-platform file operations.
+Set canOpen, canSave, and canDelete to true during *imInit*, and respond to *imO­penFile8*, *imQuietFile*, *imCloseFile*, *imSaveFile8*, *imDeleteFile8*.

+Use the :ref:`importers/suites.async-file-reader-suite` for cross-platform file operations.

 Quieting versus Closing a File
 ********************************************************************************